yiyi3866/sphericalAdvectionDiffusion/README.md

     - an exampleCase

-* This toolbox has been tested on OpenFOAM v11 only (use the v11legacy branch) OpenFOAM installation: www.openfoam.org
+* This toolbox has been tested on OpenFOAM v10 only OpenFOAM installation: www.openfoam.org